AndyAnderson8/AndyAnderson8/README.md

 ### 🚀 About Me
-I'm a software developer in Seattle, WA currently completing my final year of my computer science degree at WGU.
+I'm a software developer in Tucson, AZ, currently completing my final year of my computer science degree at WGU.

 ### 📫 Reach Out